Gulf Breeze in Santa Rosa County, Florida — The American South (South Atlantic)

 Begun by a military detachment from Pensacola in 1824, the first federal highway in Florida was designed to connect the two principal cities of the new territory.
 Construction was later contracted to John Bellamy, wealthy Jefferson County planter, and the majority of the road was built under Bellamy's direction by slave labor.
 It was completed in May, 1826 at a cost of $23,000.

-Erected 1963 by Florida Board of Parks and Historical Markings.
+Erected 1963 by Florida Board of Parks and Historical Memorials.
 (Marker Number F-96.)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-First Religious Service in Pensacola (approx. 2.7 miles away); USCGC Sebago (WPG/WHEC 42) (approx. 3.6 miles away); Luna Expedition (approx. 3.6 miles away); Piers, Ports and Wharves: A Look At Pensacola's Waterfront (approx. 3.7 De Soto Trail / A Port with Promise (approx. 3.7 miles away); William Bartram Trail (approx. 3.7 miles away); Mooring Anchor (approx. 3.8 miles away); Firefighter Vista S. Lowe (approx. 3.8 miles away).
+Live Oaks and Naval Ship Timbers (approx. 2.3 miles away); First Federal Tree Farm (approx. 2.4 miles away); First Religious Service in Pensacola (approx. 2.7 miles away); USCGC Sebago (WPG/WHEC 42) (approx. 3½ miles away); Luna Expedition Piers, Ports and Wharves: A Look At Pensacola's Waterfront (approx. 3.7 miles away); De Soto Trail / A Port with Promise (approx. 3.7 miles away); William Bartram Trail (approx. 3.7 miles away).
+Touch for a list and map of all markers in Gulf Breeze.

 Categories. • African Americans • Roads & Vehicles •

 Credits.
-This page was last revised on June 20, 2018.
+This page was last revised on July 21, 2018.
 This page originally submitted on November 14, 2011, by Shane Cormier of Lafayette, Louisiana.
-This page has been viewed 863 times since then and 20 times this year.
-Last updated on July 8, 2013, by Richard E. Miller of Oxon Hill, Maryland.
-Photos: 1. submitted on November 17, 2011, by Shane Cormier of Lafayette, Louisiana.
-2. submitted on January 1, 2015, by Mark Hilton of Montgomery, Alabama. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 895 times since then and 52 times this year.
+Last updated on July 20, 2018, by Tim Fillmon of Webster, Florida.
+Photos: 1. submitted on July 20, 2018, by Tim Fillmon of Webster, Florida.
+2. submitted on November 17, 2011, by Shane Cormier of Lafayette, Louisiana.
+3. submitted on July 20, 2018, by Tim Fillmon of Webster, Florida.
+4. submitted on January 1, 2015, by Mark Hilton of Montgomery, Alabama. • Andrew Ruppenstein was the editor who published this page.